-Registration for the May 2014 administration of the ABO and NCLE Basic Exams is now available.
-Please click on the link below.
+Registration for the August 2014 administration of the ABO and NCLE Basic Exams will open on June 15.
+Registration will close on July 19.

 Basic Certification Exams